vuejs/vue-test-utils/docs/en/guides/using-with-vuex.md

 # Using with Vuex

-In this guide, we'll see how to test Vuex in components with `vue-test-utils`, and how to approach testing a Vuex store.
+In this guide, we'll see how to test Vuex in components with Vue Test Utils, and how to approach testing a Vuex store.

 ## Testing Vuex in components